portlandcodeschool/ruby-on-rails-2013Q3/week04/code_challenge03/code_challenge_03.md

 0. Use CSV file format and use the CSV library to interact with the file.
 No reinventing the wheel here, folks.

-0. This means, every time you get new form data, appended to a file.
+0. Every time you get new form data, appended the data to the file.

+0. Be sure to create the file the first time you get a response and make sure your display page works if there's no file.

+0. Close the file in between every access.

 0. When you display the list of respondents, read in the file and display its contents in the table.

-0. When you display the details for a particular respondent,  open the file again, and search through it until you find the record, then display it.
+0. When you display the details for a particular respondent, open the file again, search through it until you find the record, and then display the record.

-0. Make sure your tests verify that the file is getting correct information and that information is being displayed correctly.
+0. Make sure your tests verify that the file is being written with correct information and that information is being read from the file and displayed correctly.

 I know this sounds crazy.
 Just implement this for me please.
 And you over-achievers: *Don't* cache the file data as you bring it in off of disk.
 Just go straight to disk and back.
 I have my reasons.